hectord/newspaper-downloader/README.md

 # NewspaperDownloader

 ND is a web site that unifies the way you download your newspapers.
-It is made up of a worker, downloading every new issue as it comes out, and a web server to download all of them in one click.
+It is made up of a worker, downlading every new issue as it comes out, and a web server to download all of them in one click.

 I have developed two plugins to download my (swiss) newspapers:
  * 24 heures
  * Le Temps

 You can use them if you have a valid subscription.
-Otherwise, you can develop a new plugin to download your own newspaper on the platform.
+Otherwise you can develop a new plugin to download your own newspaper on the platform.

 Please, don't ask me my credentials to download my newspapers.
 I use this application to promote newspapers not to steal them.